 \section{Abstract}

-We study both primordial GWs and scalar- induced gravitational waves (SIGWs) in a class of the parity-violating scalar-tensor (PVST) theory, of which the Lagrangian is the linear combination of seven ghost-free parity-violating scalar-tensor monomials dubbed the ``Qi-Xiu'' Lagrangians.
+We study both primordial gravitational waves (GWs) and scalar- induced gravitational waves (SIGWs) in a class of the parity-violating scalar-tensor (PVST) theory, of which the Lagrangian is the linear combination of seven ghost-free parity-violating scalar-tensor monomials dubbed the ``Qi-Xiu'' Lagrangians.
 At linear order, we obtain the quadratic action for tensor perturbations and show that parity-violating terms associated with $\mathcal{L}_{1,2,5,6,7}$ render the tensor propagation polarization dependent, leading to chiral primordial spectra and a nonvanishing degree of circular polarization.
-At second order, we derive the EOM for SIGWs and identify the explicit parity-violating source terms.
-In particular, $\mathcal{L}_3$ and $\mathcal{L}_4$ enter exclusively through the source term for SIGWs, allowing parity violation to arise even when the linear GWs propagation remains effectively GR-like.
-During the radiation-dominated era, we compute the fractional energy density of SIGWs for both monochromatic and lognormal curvature power spectra.
-We find that, around the peak frequency, SIGWs in PVST gravity exhibit characteristic deviations from those in GR, resulting in a nonzero degree of circular polarization.
+At second order, we derive the equation of motion for SIGWs and identify the explicit parity-violating source terms.
+In particular, $\mathcal{L}_3$ and $\mathcal{L}_4$ enter exclusively through the source term for SIGWs, allowing parity violation to arise even when the linear GWs propagation remains effectively general-relativity-like.
+During the radiation-dominated era, we compute the fractional energy density of SIGWs for both monochromatic and log-normal curvature power spectra.
+We find that, around the peak frequency, SIGWs in PVST gravity exhibit characteristic deviations from those in general relativity, resulting in a nonzero degree of circular polarization.